CavernCrawlers/CavernCrawlers.github.io/RankOneSpells.md

 **Area:** 1 creature<br/>
 **Duration:** 10 minutes<br/>
 **Save:** none<br/>
-The caster conjures a bolt of elemental energy (acid, cold, fire, lightning, necrotic, spirit, radiant or thunder), whose type is determined when the spell is learned.
+The caster conjures a dart of elemental energy (acid, cold, fire, lightning, necrotic, spirit, radiant or thunder), whose type is determined when the spell is learned.
 This spell may be learned multiple times to add additional elemental types; each counting as a separate spell.
 When the spell is cast, the mage must specify the type of energy being used for the attack.
 Once cast, the spellcaster makes a **Magical Attack** roll vs the target's **AC**.
 On a successful hit, the spell does 1d6 damage of the given energy type.

 The spell's range may be increased to Far by increasing the spell's Rank by +1.

-Additional bolts may be conjured at a rate of +1 bolt per +1 Rank.
-Each bolt may be targeted at a different creature and may be of any elemental type the mage knows.
-The bolts do not need to be loosed all at the same time, though any bolts not loosed by the end of the spell's duration are lost.
-Once all bolts are loosed, or the spell's duration expires, the spell ends.
+Additional darts may be conjured at a rate of +1 dart per +1 Rank.
+Each dart may be targeted at a different creature and may be of any elemental type the mage knows.
+The darts do not need to be loosed all at the same time, though any darts not loosed by the end of the spell's duration are lost.
+Once all darts are loosed, or the spell's duration expires, the spell ends.

 ## Magic Pouch
 **Casting Ability:** Intelligence<br/>